kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

  zk_host_port_list=<zookeeper_ip>:<zookeeper_port>
 ```

-So assuming that we peek standard zookeepr port (2181) for all of our nodes and on every of them is running zookeeper our configurations would look like this
+So assuming that we peek standard zookeeper port (2181) for all of our nodes and on every of them is running zookeeper our configurations would look like this

 ```bash
  # node1